How to

 A great number of instruments are available to warn us about

-radio frequency EMF, from simple pocket-devices that beep when the level rises,
+radio frequency EMF, from a simple pocket-device that beeps when the level

-to instruments one can point towards a source and it will display what
+rises, to an instrument one can point towards a source which will display what

 frequencies are being transmitted on.